 4. Regardless of whether disclosing the information is part of the employee’s job duties.

 What protections are afforded to whistleblowers?

 1. An employer may not make, adopt, or enforce any rule, regulation, or policy preventing an employee from being a whistleblower.

 2. An employer may not retaliate against an employee who is a whistleblower.

-3. An employer may not retaliate against an employee for refusing to participate in an activity that would result in a violation of a state or federal statute, or a violation or noncompliance with a state or federal rule or regulation.
+3. An employer may not retaliate against an employee for refusing to participate in an activity that would result in a violation of a state or federal statute, or a violation or noncompliance with a local, state or federal rule or regulation.

 4. An employer may not retaliate against an employee for having exercised his or her rights as a whistleblower in any former employment.

 Under California Labor Code Section 98.6, if an employer retaliates against a whistleblower, the employer may be required to reinstate the employee’s employment and work benefits, pay lost wages, and take other steps necessary to comply with the law.